MPRE Test Day Policies

-Click the button below to view a copy of the NCBE Candidate Rules Agreement.
+Click the link below to view a copy of the NCBE Candidate Rules Agreement.

 If there are any discrepancies during the check-in process, you may be prohibited from testing.
 If you are allowed to test, your score may be canceled.